-Why Do Defendants Like Arbitration Agreements?
+Why Do Defendants Like Arbitration Agreements in Florida?

 Arbitration clauses are in many different areas of law, but they seem to hurt consumers in personal injury cases the most.
 There are a number of reasons for this, and consumers should be aware of what they are signing when someone asks that they sign an arbitration clause.